kepano/obsidian-minimal/README.md

 ### Plugin support

 Plugin authors and developers can add support for Minimal theme by submitting a pull request.
 See the [src/scss/plugins](https://github.com/kepano/obsidian-minimal/tree/master/src/scss/plugins) folder with examples of snippets for plugins that are currently supported.

-### Localization

-By default the **Text labels for primary navigation** feature uses English labels.
-To use this feature in another language, you will need to install a translation snippet such as the ones found in the [translations folder](https://github.com/kepano/obsidian-minimal/tree/master/translations).
-If your language is not yet supported you can contribute a new translation.
-Create a snippet that matches the `aria-label` values to your language, and add the two letter language code suffix added to the file name.
-[Here is an example of the French translation](https://github.com/kepano/obsidian-minimal/blob/master/translations/nav-labels-fr.css).

-Localization can also be added to Style Settings, [see instructions](https://github.com/mgmeyers/obsidian-style-settings#localization-support).

-Feel free to submit your contribution as a pull request, or send them to me directly.

 ## Developers